cran-task-views/GraphicalModels/GraphicalModels.md

 	optimal Bayesian network models for a given data set, where these models are used to identify statistical dependencies in messy, complex data.

+-   `r pkg("SEMID")`: Identifiability of Linear Structural Equation Models.
+Provides routines to check identifiability or non-identifiability of linear structural equation models as described in Drton, Foygel, and Sullivant (2011)
+	<doi:10.1214/10-AOS859>, Foygel, Draisma, and Drton (2012)
+	<doi:10.1214/12-AOS1012>, and other works.
+The routines are based
+	on the graphical representation of structural equation models.

 -   `r pkg("BDgraph")`: Bayesian Graph Selection Based on Birth-Death MCMC Approach.
 Bayesian inference for structure learning in undirected graphical models.
 The main target is to uncover